amirlatifi/minimal-mean/README.md

-a Web App and RESTful API Server Using the MEAN Stack:
+A Web App and RESTful API Server Using the MEAN Stack:
 MongoDB, Express, AngularJS, and Node.js

 It's based on a tutorial on [heroku](http://heroku.com):